crystal-ball/componentry/CONTRIBUTING.md

 - Tests for the component should cover the exposed component API.

 #### Code Conventions

 - Component files should export the component as the default export.
 Components are exported as named exports in the package's `index.js`.
 - Alphabetize component passed properties.

 ## Library Publishing

 Three versions of the library source code are created by the `prepublish` script:

 - `package.main` ES5 AMD version: This version can be used in any environment
-- `package.module` ES5 ESM version: This version is transpiled to ES5 syntax in ES6 modules.
+- `package.module` ES5 ESM version: This version is transpiled to ES5 syntax in ES6
+  modules.
 This will be the version picked up by Webpack.
 - `package.esnext` ES Stage 4 version: Untranspiled source version using only Stage-4 features.
 This version can be used to by consuming projects configured to create their own targeted compile configurations.

 The different versions are created using Babel configs triggered by the `BABEL_ENV`, see the `.babelrc` file for more info.

 ## Help Wanted/Todo

+- When developing the library components, hot load doesn't work and throws warnings because any component needs to be extracted to its own variable.
+Check output size to see if there's any difference when assigning subcomponents directly to a parent or assigning to a variable and then assigning to parent... probably not.
 - Use `deepFreeze()` with tests to ensure props are not being mutated
 - Add a `.sr-only` div with alert type to alerts for screen reader context
 - Add a note about available `.alert-heading` class -> (Copy for aler-title?)